-This course is designed to examine significant historical and contemporary theological and ethical works in the light of the Black experience.
-Through intensive research and critical analysis of the Black experience as the organizing principle, ethical values are engaged in the discovery and clarification of a value system that is relevant to Black liberation as a redemptive process.
+This course is designed to examine significant historical and contemporary social and theological approaches to ethics.
+In the process of research and analysis, the black experience is engaged as the context in which a value system is clarified/applied as relevant to black liberation in human redemption.

-Thomas Second Semester 3 credits Note: () offered alternate years, 1979-80
+Thomas Second Semester 3 credits

+Note: () offered alternate years, 1981-82